Cillian-Collins/posts/about.md

 # About

-👋 Hi, I'm m0z.
-I'm a security researcher based in Ireland.
-I also play CTFs where I focus on web exploitation.
+👋 Hi, I'm m0z - a security researcher based in Ireland.
+I focus on topics relating to web exploitation and CTFs.